watertyphoon/Expresso-to-Hell/README.md

 Giulliana
   - Character design
   - Animation for walk cycle
-  - Dialongue art for the dateables
+  - Dialogue art for the dateables
-  - Didn't make any commits but did a lot of work I promise
+  - Didn't make any commits but did a lot of work I promise -Haven

 Josh
   - Started gacha code